typeof

 // This stands since the beginning of JavaScript typeof null === 'object';

 In the first implementation of JavaScript, JavaScript values were represented as a type tag and a value.
-The type tag for objects was 0
+The type tag for objects was 0. null was represented as the NULL pointer (0x00 in most platforms).
+Consequently, null had 0 as type tag, hence the typeof return value "object". (reference)

 A fix was proposed for ECMAScript (via an opt-in), but was rejected.
-It would have resulted in typeof null === 'null'
+It would have resulted in typeof null === 'null'.

-Using new
+Using new operator

 // All constructor functions, with the exception of the Function constructor, will always be typeof 'object' let str = new String('String'); let num = new Number(100); typeof str; // It will return 'object' typeof num; // It will return 'object' let func = new Function(); typeof func; // It will return 'function'